deartc/DanceMusic/README.md

 CREATE DATABASE IF NOT EXISTS DancingMusic;
 use Dancingmusic;

-I satsified the requirements by doing the following:
  I  created a relational database schema with a minimum of 3 tables.
 At least 2 of the tables  contain 4 or more columns.
 Two of the tables  have a many-to-many relationship.
 Two of the tables  have a one-to-many relationship.The following data types are present somewhere in the table definitions: DATETIME, INT, VARCHAR
 Each table is related to one or more of the other tables via a primary key/foreign key relationship.

 TABLE  Artist